Hayu Australia Review & Guide

 Is Hayu worth a wave hello?

 Hayu may be a sign of things to come – streaming services dedicated towards a particular genre of television.
-Hayu lacks movies or anything but reality TV, and for many people this may be a turn off.
+Hayu lacks movies or anything but reality TV, and for many people this may be a turn off (although personally we can’t see why).
 However, Hayu’s purpose is to satisfy those who love reality TV, and for that reason we suspect the $6 monthly fee is probably worth it.
 If you’re looking for more general content, Netflix and Stan are probably more up your alley, and Hayu probably seems a bit too ‘trashy’ or specific.
-However, for those interested Hayu may be their next favourite streaming service.
+However, for those desperate for their dose of Snooki and Pauly G, Hayu may be their next favourite streaming service.